gd-kkramarenko/EcommerceApp/README.md

 # EcommerceApp
-Now we've added support for searching products by category - so if you click some category on the menu bar on the left, only the products of the desired category will be shown.
+Category ids are no more hardcoded - they are loaded dynamically from backend

-The category id params are now hardcoded on the Angular side, this will be fixed in next commit
+Now if you add a new category in db, it wallautomatically appear in the menu sidebar